jhonholberton/AirBnB_clone/README.md

 of the file `console.py` at the command line.

 ## Features
 As stated above, this particular piece of the AirBnB clone is a console, i.e. a command intepreter that allows for the developer to be able to contact and control various objects on a high level.
-See below for more details.

 ### Command Interpreter
 #### Description